-Failing to provide adequate care can result in the doctors and nurses being held accountable for medical negligence and the outcome of a pregnancy.
+Failing to provide adequate care can result in the doctors and nurses being held accountable for medical malpractice and the outcome of a pregnancy.

-Some common forms of birth injuries arising from medical negligence or malpractice include:
+Some common forms of birth injuries arising from a medical malpractice claim include:

 - Cerebral Palsy